Reproductive Justice

 Reproductive Justice, Health, Rights

-Launched in fall 2022, the Reproductive Justice, Health, Rights working group draws on the rich history of reproductive justice, a concept emerging from and indebted to the embodied activism of women of color.
-Supported by the Center for the Humanities and funded by WashU’s Office of the Provost, the working group is currently planning a Global Reproductive Justice Symposium to be hosted in St. Louis in fall 2024.
+Launched in fall 2022, the Reproductive Justice, Health, Rights working group drew on the rich history of reproductive justice, a concept emerging from and indebted to the embodied activism of women of color.
+Supported by the Center for the Humanities and funded by WashU’s Office of the Provost, the working group organized the symposium Reflecting on Reproductive Justice in fall 2024.

 Reproductive Justice, Health, Rights working group conveners (from left) Rachel Brown, Seanna Leath and Zakiya Luna